 Author: Mrs A

-Location: Tabourie Lake, NSW
+Location: Tabourie Lake and Burrill Lake, NSW

 We were reminded that kayaking is by far the most effective way of getting close to nature.
 Some of our past experiences are right out of a David Attenborough nature documentary including whales, dolphins, kestrels and eagles, and today was no different.
 As we rounded the corner out of Lemontree Creek I noticed a huge bird in the tree just metres from us.
 It took a few seconds to realise it was a massive White-bellied Sea-Eagle, finishing its fishy meal.
 I tried to capture it on the camera – a challenge on the little waterproof one – this is one moment when I wish I had my telephoto lens!